strangerstudios/memberlite/docs/project-structure.md

 * `functions.php` – Bootstraps the theme and loads files from `/inc`
 * Template hierarchy files (`index.php`, `single.php`, `page.php`, etc.)
-* `style.css` – Theme metadata and base styles
+* `style.css` – Theme metadata header and a small base stylesheet.
+The primary front-end stylesheet is `build/css/main.css`.
 * `theme.json` – Block editor configuration.
-Memberlite is a hybrid WordPress theme, so the theme.json is minimal and syncs colors and fonts with the customizer settings.
+Memberlite is a hybrid WordPress theme, so the theme.json is minimal and syncs colors and fonts with the Customizer settings.

 ---

-**Last Updated**: 2026-02-04
+**Last Updated**: 2026-03-12